Original North American area codes: Historical context

 With this goal, AT&T developed a new framework during the early 1940s, termed Operator Toll Dialing, which was begun by the installation of a newly developed toll switching system in Philadelphia in 1943.
 In 1945, the American Telephone and Telegraph Company declared this effort a major post-war project for the Bell System, and proceeded with periodical communications to the general telecommunication industry via the Dial Interexchange Committee of the United States Independent Telephone Association (USITA), which disseminated the project's progress to its members via industry journals and conference contributions.
-The planning transitioned to implementation, when Ralph Mabbs presented the results in a talk at the Fiftieth Anniversary Meeting of the Independent Telephone Association, on October 14, 1947.
+The planning transitioned to implementation, when Ralph Mabbs presented the results in a talk at the 50th anniversary meeting of the Independent Telephone Association, on October 14, 1947.

 A fundamental requirement for the success of automated toll dialing was a new telephone numbering plan, which became known as the Nationwide Numbering Plan.
-This numbering plan accounted initially for seventy-seven area codes in the United States and nine in Canada.
+This numbering plan accounted initially for 77 area codes in the United States and nine in Canada.
 With the build-out and detailed analysis of existing technical infrastructure for toll dialing, the allocation maps needed to be modified in many states, adding numerous additional area codes during the next decade.
 By 1975, the numbering plan was known as the North American Numbering Plan, as efforts were in progress to expand the system beyond the United States and Canada.

 Numbering plan requirements

 Building a nationwide network in which any telephone could be dialed directly from anywhere in the country required a systematic numbering system that was easy to understand and communicate.
 Existing local telephone numbers varied greatly across the country, from two or three digits in very small communities, to seven in the large cities.

-By the time the Bell Laboratories engineers began efforts to involve the broader industry bodies in 1945, local experiences had been studied in Pennsylvania and concepts had been developed for nationwide operator toll dialing.
+By the time Bell Laboratories engineers began efforts to involve the broader industry bodies in 1945, local experiences had been studied in Pennsylvania and concepts had been developed for nationwide operator toll dialing.
 A crucial requirement was the conversion of all participating telephone networks to a universal numbering plan.
 In 1947, Ralph Mabbs recalled the specifications for this numbering plan as follows: